Book Club: Thrive, by Arianna Huffington

 To kick things off, here are a few questions.
 Please add your thoughts in the comments:

 How do you measure success in your life?

 Do you agree with the author’s assessment of the missing component in finding balance?

 Did you find this an inspirational or information book or both?

 What practical tip did you find most useful?

 What there anything in the book that you thought was missing?

 Did the fact that Arianna Huffington is a very famous women impact how you rated the book?

 I hope that you enjoy this book!
-Please share your thoughts below and consider signing for our free Sixty and Me Membership program to get weekly updates from Sixty and Me.
+Please share your thoughts below.